-The vent elbow can be rotated to the required location on the casing if necessary, see Fig. 51.
+The vent elbow can be rotated to the required location on the casing if necessary.
+See Fig. 58.
 To rotate the vent elbow:

-- Loosen the clamp on the inlet of the vent elbow attached to the inducer. - Rotate the vent elbow to the required position.
-There are rounded notches in the vent elbow to align it with the inducer housing for each orientation. - 3.
+- 7. Loosen the clamp on the inlet of the vent elbow attached to the inducer. - 8.
 Tighten the clamp around the vent elbow.
-Torque the clamp to 15 lb-in, see Fig. 52-Fig. 57.
+Torque the clamp to 15 lb-in.
+See Fig. 54 through Fig. 57. - Rotate the vent elbow to the required position.
+There are rounded notches on the vent elbow to align it with the inducer housing for each orientation.